Fighters for Freedom. Lithuanian Partisans Versus the U.S.S.R.

 Fighters for Freedom.
 Lithuanian Partisans Versus the U.S.S.R. is an autobiographical account of the struggles of the anti-Soviet Lithuanian partisans written by Juozas Lukša (nom de guerre Daumantas), one of the leaders of the partisans.
-The book became one of the most important and well known accounts of Soviet crimes against the humanity in Lithuania and of the life of the partisans.
+The book became one of the most important and well known accounts of Soviet crimes against the population of Lithuania and of the life of the partisans.
 The book was first published in Lithuanian in 1950 and has been translated to English, Swedish, German, and Ukrainian.
 The original Lithuanian book has been reprinted six times.